Search

 Limits on Carry-On Bags should be checked

 Some airlines have more lenient carry-on baggage restrictions than others.
 Some of the worst airlines, as mentioned above, nickel and dime you with costs – even for carry-on luggage.
 There are two types of baggage restrictions: size and weight.
-You must duck under both restrictions, so you avoid any extra baggage fees.
+You must duck under both restrictions.

 Check the airline’s carry-on luggage limitations and whether they charge a fee before booking a flight.
 Most airlines include a complimentary carry-on bag as well as a complimentary “personal item,” such as a big purse or tote, a backpack, or a laptop case.